 Based on the above analysis, it is concluded that the proposed MPII SEI message is preferable for distribution of single-view MPI content that is decodable by a single conventional 2D video decoder on existing smartphones and consumer devices.
 The current MIV specification is not compatible with this use case.
 Future amendments to the MIV specification might provide such capability, but significant bit rate overhead and decoder implementation complexity would remain.

 It is thus proposed that the multiplane image information (MPII) SEI message be adopted into the next version of VSEI.

+Acknowledgement

+Thanks Alibaba for crosschecking [6] the implementation of this proposal.

 References